Depending upon where you are in the process, you may have done some of the items on this list. Skip them. Be happy you’re done. Move on to the next:

 Most colleges want to know you give back to your community; Military Academies are no exception.
 Do as much as you can.
 Give as much of your time and labor as you can afford.
 No, it doesn’t mean you can do less in academics or sports.
 Figure out how to do it all.
 That’s the kind of person USNA, USAFA and all military academies like.

 Tour a warship

 These tours are offered through your Blue and Gold officer or any number of other avenues.
 Find a tour.
 Take it.
-You want to be sure the Naval Academy is right for you.
-Seeing how officers work on a Navy ship is a good idea.
+First and foremost, you want to be sure that a Naval Academy choice is right for you.
+Seeing how officers work on a Naval ship is a good idea.

 Be a leader

 Wherever there’s an opportunity to be a leader, take it.
 The Military Academies want to see you as a proactive, can-do person, not a follower.
 Officers are the ones who make things happen and inspire the enlisted to do their best.
 Be that person.

 - Read this post on Why We Serve

 - Read this Qualifications of a Naval Officer from Reef Points

 - Read Six reasons why you might be a midshipman…

 - Read 9 Secrets for Getting in USNA